-Under the Teradata Code of Conduct for Suppliers, the Company's vendors must commit to and certify compliance with the principles set out in the Teradata Code of Conduct and the EICC Code of Conduct with respect to all of their Teradata-related dealings, including with respect to Teradata Requests For Proposals (RFPs) and contracts with Teradata.
-Under the Teradata Code of Conduct various Teradata entities, business organizations and teams may adopt supplemental standards of conduct and related policies and procedures, but they must be at least a stringent as Teradata global enterprise-wide ones and must comply with all applicable laws and the underlying principles embedded in the global Code of Conduct.
-This enables them to establish organization-specific specific and/or location-specific standards of conduct that are higher than the Company's global policies and procedures.
+Under the Teradata Code of Conduct, various Teradata entities, business organizations and teams also may adopt supplemental standards of conduct and related policies and procedures, but they must be at least a stringent as Teradata global enterprise-wide ones and must comply with all applicable laws and the underlying principles embedded in our global Code of Conduct.
+This enables and empowers Teradata entities and teams to establish organization-specific specific and location-specific standards of conduct that are even higher than the Company's global policies and procedures.

-As summarized in more detail in the section above regarding employee ethics and compliance training, the Company implements extensive training and communications related to its Code of Conduct and related policies, procedures and Ethics Guides, and the Code of Conduct and Ethics

-Guides themselves include various best-practices learning aids.
-The Teradata Code of Conduct is available to anyone at all times through the Teradata website at www.teradata. com (select "Company & Careers" then select "Corporate-Governance" then select "Code of Conduct").
-The Code of Conduct and related policies, procedures and Ethics Guides are available to all Teradata employees at all times through the Company's internal/employee web sites.
-And, as set out in the Code of Conduct document, anyone can contact the Teradata Ethics and Compliance Office and/or other identified resources, including the Company's always-available multiple-language Ethics Helpline, to report a Code of Conduct violation or other ethics and compliance violation or to raise a Code of Conduct compliance or other ethics and compliance issue, question or request at any time.
+As summarized in more detail in the section above, the Company implements extensive training and communications related to its Code of Conduct and related policies, procedures and Ethics Guides.
+Our Code of Conduct and Ethics Guides themselves include various best-practices learning aids.
+The Teradata Code of Conduct is available to anyone at all times through the Teradata website at Teradata.com (from the main web page select "About" then select "Corporate Governance" then select "Code of Conduct", or select "Code of Conduct" from this direct link: Teradata.com/corporate-governance).
+The Code of Conduct and related policies, procedures and Ethics Guides are available to all Teradata employees at all times through the Company's internal employee web sites.
+And, as set out in the Code of Conduct document, anyone can contact the Teradata Ethics and Compliance Office or other identified resources, including the Company's always-available multiple-language Ethics Helpline, to report a Code of Conduct violation or other ethics and compliance violation, or to raise a Code of Conduct, ethics or compliance issue, question or request at any time.

 Teradata regularly, globally, and systematically audits, monitors, and reviews the compliance of its entities with the standards of conduct established by the Company's Code of Conduct and related policies, procedures, and Ethics Guides.
-It utilizes internal controls personnel and internal auditors to verify such, as well as external independent auditors where appropriate.
-Through or in coordination with the Teradata Ethics and Compliance Office, Teradata conducts inquiries and investigations into all instances where potential compliance exceptions have been reported or otherwise have been identified as a result of auditing, monitoring and reviewing for controls and compliance, including those regarding environmental, anti-fraud/corruption, conflicts of interest, human rights and import/export/anti-boycott compliance, as well as other forms of financial-related and non-financial-related potential misconduct.
+It utilizes internal-controls personnel and internal auditors to verify such, as well as external independent auditors where appropriate.
+Through or in coordination with the Teradata Ethics and Compliance Office, Teradata conducts inquiries and investigations into all instances where potential compliance exceptions have been reported or otherwise have been identified as a result of auditing, monitoring and reviewing for controls and compliance, including those regarding environmental, anti-fraud, anti-bribery, anti-corruption, conflicts of interest, human rights, and import, export and anti-boycott compliance, as well as other forms of financial-related and non-financial-related potential misconduct.

 The Teradata Ethics and Compliance Office periodically reviews the status and handling of all such matters, as well as the programmatic aspects of the Teradata Ethics and Compliance initiative, with the Teradata Ethics and Compliance Committee.
-The Teradata Ethics and Compliance Committee is comprised of certain members of the Leadership Team, and the Company's leadership council, including the Chief Executive Officer, the Chief Financial Officer, Chief Legal Officer, Chief HR Officer and Chief Ethics and

-Compliance Officer.
-This team determines for all significant inquiries/investigations if a violation has been committed, what disciplinary actions will be imposed and what remedial actions should be taken to prevent recurrences.
-The Chief Ethics and Compliance Officer make such determinations for all routine/non-significant matters on an interim basis, and review the results with the Ethics and Compliance Committee.
-The status, handling, and determinations for all inquiry/investigation matters, as well as the programmatic aspects of the Company's Ethics and Compliance initiative, additionally are periodically reviewed by the Audit Committee of the Board of Directors.
+The Teradata Ethics and Compliance Committee is comprised of members of the Company's Leadership Team and Ethics and Compliance Office, including the Chief Executive Officer, the Chief Financial Officer, Chief Legal Officer, Chief HR Officer, and Chief Ethics and Compliance Officer.
+This committee determines for all significant inquiries and investigations if a violation has been committed, what disciplinary actions will be imposed and what remedial actions should be taken to prevent recurrences.
+The Chief Ethics and Compliance Officer makes such determinations for all routine and non-significant matters on an interim basis, and reviews the results with the Ethics and Compliance Committee.
+The status, handling, and determinations for all inquiry and investigation matters, as well as the programmatic aspects of the Company's Ethics and Compliance initiative, additionally are periodically reviewed by the Audit Committee of the Board of Directors.

-4.13 Teradata Values and Behavioral Qualities
+4.15 Teradata Values and Qualities